aditya-goyal1694/CustomSTL/README.md

 # Custom STL in C++

 ## Introduction
 This project is a custom implementation of the Standard Template Library (STL) in C++.
-It features various data structures, including vectors, stacks, queues, linked lists, and trees, with additional custom methods for enhanced functionality.
+It features various data structures, including vectors, stacks, queues, linked lists, trees, and maps, with additional custom methods for enhanced functionality.

 ## Overview
 The CustomSTL header serves as a comprehensive collection of various custom data structures and algorithms.
-This header file includes implementations of essential data structures like trees, graphs, stacks, queues, heaps, and custom container classes.
+This header file includes implementations of essential data structures like trees, graphs, stacks, queues, heaps, maps, and custom container classes.
 It is designed to provide flexibility and modularity, allowing users to use these custom implementations in their projects.

 ---